utdata/icj-class/final/README.md

 This idea is to build a website for the band Queen using the original members and studio albums.

-- A collection of photos in the [queen-img.zip](queen-img.zip) file.
+- A collection of photos in the [img-queen.zip](img-queen.zip) file.
 Go to that page and download the zip file, expand it and put the images inside your `src/img/` folder.
 There are three collections of photos:
   - Band photos
   - Band members
   - Album covers